dwf/rescued-scipy-wiki/Cookbook/MetaArray.rst

 MetaArray
 =========

-MetaArray_ is a class that extends ndarray, adding support for per-axis meta data storage.
-This class is useful for storing data arrays along with units, axis names, column names, axis values, etc. MetaArray_ objects can be indexed and sliced arbitrarily using named axes and columns.
+MetaArray is a class that extends ndarray, adding support for per-axis meta data storage.
+This class is useful for storing data arrays along with units, axis names, column names, axis values, etc. MetaArray objects can be indexed and sliced arbitrarily using named axes and columns.

-Download here: attachment:MetaArray_.py
+Download here: attachment:MetaArray.py

 Example Uses
 ------------

-Here is an example of the type of data one might store with MetaArray_:
+Here is an example of the type of data one might store with MetaArray:

 .. image:: images/Cookbook/MetaArray/example.png